 - a.
-Aircraft landing ATL must be cleared V-325 LOGEN direct ATL at 6,000 feet. - b.
+Aircraft landing ATL must be cleared direct WOMAC direct ATL at 6,000 feet.
+Non-RNAV aircraft must be cleared via the AHN300031 radial, direct ATL at 6,000. - b.
 Aircraft landing ATL must be handed off to SAT and must display ATL in the scratch pad. - c.
 At the completion of a radar hand off, the A80 Atlanta Satellite Sector must have control for turns of not more than 30 degrees. - d.
-Prior to issuing a clearance to ATL, obtain a release or delay time, as appropriate, through A80 TMU.
+Prior to issuing a clearance to ATL, obtain a release or delay time, as appropriate, through A80 TMAC.